mEET yOUR PROVIDERS

 Lynne Yancey, MD, Workwell’s Assistant Chief Medical Officer, is a board-certified emergency physician and DOWC Level II-certified occupational physician.
 She joined our team with 28 years of clinical, teaching, and management experience in academic, military, and private practice environments.
 Dr. Yancey has published extensively, has developed medical curricula in emergency medicine and interprofessional care, and has presented locally, nationally, and internationally.
 She enjoys hiking and travel, as well as singing with a local women’s ensemble.

-Robert Watson, MD (Level II)
+Robert Watson, MD, MPH (Level II)